Professionals in a networking event setting

 Credit Hours: 3

-This course employs essential marketing principles and strategies leveraging the potential of digital technologies to build competitive advantage through agile, data-driven, and ROI-focused practices.
+Employment of essential marketing principles and strategies leveraging the potential of digital technologies to build competitive advantage through agile, data-driven, and return on investment-focused practices.
+Prerequisites: MKTG 6223.

 Duration: 7 Weeks weeks